Kezban Tağ: Club career

+ALG Spor

+In the 2019-20 Women's First League season, she transferred to the Gaziantep-based club ALG Spor.
+She enjoyed the 2021-22 Women's Super League champion title of her team.
+On 18 August 2022, she debuted in the 2022–23 UEFA Women's Champions League.

+Galatasaray

+On August 1, 2025, she signed a contract with the Turkish giant Galatasaray.

 International career

 Tağ was admitted to the Turkey women's national team for the first time in January 2019, remained, however, on the bench in two friendly games against Slovakia.
 She debuted in the friendly match against Moldova on 14 June 2019.
 She took part at the UEFA Women's Euro 2021 qualifying Group A.